-- Threatens to hurt or kill him or herself; or talks of wanting to hurt or kill him or herself; and/or,
+- Threatens to hurt or kill him or herself; or talks of wanting to hurt or kill him or herself; and/or

 - Looks for ways to kill him or herself by seeking access to firearms, pills, or other means; and/or

 - Talks or writes about death, dying or suicide, when these actions are out of the ordinary.
-If your friend somehow indicates or communicates suicidal thoughts, get help immediately from a mental health professional or a professional or a hospital emergency department, or call 9-1-1.
+If your friend somehow indicates or communicates suicidal thoughts, get help immediately from a mental health professional or a professional in a hospital emergency department, or call 9-1-1.

 - Feelings of Hopelessness

 - Anxiety, agitation, trouble sleeping or sleeping all of the time

 - Expressions of having no reason for living; no sense of purpose in life